Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

       |   date: 2026-06-21T02:31:03
       |_  start_date: N/A

 Looks like wever got an SMB server.
-Notice that it is running "Apache Tomcat", recall that we have credentials that may work here.
-Lets use the login info and smbclient to enumerate the shares:
+Also, notice that it is running "Apache Tomcat", recall that we have credentials that may work here.
+Lets see if we can use the login info and smbclient to enumerate the shares:

       smbclient -U tomcat%Tomcatadm -L //172.16.1.11